stephendawsondev/Sleep-Healthily/README.md

 #### Keywords

 The site has a number of keywords that are used in the content and meta tags to help with SEO.
 I used the tool [Ubersuggest](https://neilpatel.com/ubersuggest/) to find keywords.
-I used a combination of Short tail and long tail keywords and included them in my meta tags.
+I used a combination of short-tail and long-tail keywords and included them in my meta tags.
 Here are some of the keywords I used:

 - sleep
 - peaceful sleep